-Any high school student in invited to join the competition as an official student observer whether or not they study Japanese formally or their school has sent an official team.
-They will also be invited to participate in cultural activities and workshops for students at the Japan Bowl, All Student Observers must sign and adhere to the National Japan Bowl Code of Conduct and abide by the dress code set forth for all students.
+Any high school student is invited to watch the competition as an official student observer whether or not they study Japanese formally or their school has sent an official team.
+Student observers cannot compete, but they will be invited to participate in cultural activities and workshops for students at the Japan Bowl.
+All Student Observers must sign and adhere to the National Japan Bowl Code of Conduct and abide by the dress code set forth for all students.